 With the film doing good business in limited release and making its way across the country, we got on the phone with Vogt-Roberts as his "whirlwind" press tour eased up, with the idea of running down a few of his favorite coming-of-age movies, which provided some of the inspiration behind "The Kings Of Summer."
 We did that, but our conversation took in much, much more beyond that.
 Take a look below, and let us know your own favorite coming-of-age movies in the comments section.

 I did something slightly unorthodox, ideally they're all coming of age films, but they're also things that influenced my movie, but I also kind of paired them.
-So the first and most obvious pair is "Stand By Me
+So the first and most obvious pair is "Stand By Me" and "Goonies."

 Those are movies to me that were obviously huge reference points when I was making this, and the fact that we're being compared to them in any capacity is not something I take lightly at all, and I'm not comfortable talking about that at all, because they're incredible, timeless films.
 We just did a double feature at the New Beverley, where one night we paired the movie with "Goonies," and the other with "Stand By Me," and that was just a cool life moment, being the reason those movies were back in theaters and people were watching them.